Let Them Eat Gluten Free Cake

 • Preheat the oven to 350° F.

-• Put the egg yolks in a large bowl, preferably with a spout like a pitcher).
+• Put the egg yolks in a large bowl or pitcher (for easy pouring).
 Add sugar and vanilla and whisk well until sugar is almost dissolved into egg yolks.
-Slowly add heavy cream, whisking continuously.
+Add heavy cream and whisk until fully incorporated.

 • Bake for 40 minutes.
 Give the pan a gentle shake.
 The center of each custard should still be jiggly.
 If you used shallow ramekins, most likely they will be done at this point.
 If your ramekins are deeper and the entire custard is jiggly, put them back in the oven for another 10 minutes.
-Keep checking at 10-minute intervals until only the centers jiggle.
+Keep checking at 10-minute intervals until only the very centers jiggle (about one inch).
 It's better to undercook crème brûlée than overcook it.

 • Remove from the oven and let the custards cool in the water for 10 minutes.
-Remove them from the water and place in the refrigerator, uncovered, for at least 4 hours, but up to 2 days.
+Remove them from the water and chill, uncovered, for at least 2-3 hours, but up to 2 days.

-• To caramelize the tops, sprinkle evenly with granulated sugar and use a kitchen torch to caramelize.
-If you don't have a blow torch, place the ramekins under the broiler until golden brown.
+• To caramelize the tops, sprinkle about a teaspoon of sugar over each and use a kitchen torch to caramelize.
+If you don't have a blow torch, place the ramekins under the broiler until golden brown (watch very carefully as they can go from perfect to burnt in seconds).

 Notes